Protecting Great Lakes

 In partnership with the states, the federal government provides low-interest loans to communities to help fix and replace their water treatment facilities, pipes, and other water infrastructure to meet their clean water goals.
 In addition to traditional water infrastructure, nature-based solutions are also being implemented so that trees and plants can help absorb flood waters and filter pollutants.

 Let your member of congress know they should take action to protect the Great Lakes!
-Find out how to contact your senators and representative here.
-Tell them:
+Contact your senators and representative and tell them:

 - The Great Lakes are our most important source of fresh water, providing drinking water to 30 million people.
 We must continue our efforts to clean and restore them.